hyperthunk/rebar_alt_deps/README.md

 [rebar_alien_plugin](http://github.com/hyperthunk/rebar_alien_plugin) to manage
 dependencies which are not compatible with rebar (for whatever reason).

+Currently the only type of dependencies that are supported are explicit tags for repositories hosted in either *github* or *bitbucket*.

 ## Sample usage

 See the `examples` folder for some of the use-cases.

     $ rebar install-deps -v

+## Roadmap

+- Manage dependencies from a single (local) repository
+- Fetch dependencies from various *scm* repositories, a la `rebar_deps`
+- Fetch artefacts from [nexus](http://nexus.sonatype.org/) repositories
+- Fetch artefacts from [erlware](http://erlware.org) repositories

 ## Running the integration tests

-You will need a fairly up-to-date version of rebar.
-If you fail to set the `skip_deps=true` option then the `rebar_retest_plugin` will not work.
-I am working on a fix for that particular issue.
+You can run the integration tests by issuing the following command:

-    $ rebar skip_deps=true -C test.config get-deps retest -v
+    $ ./rebar -C test.config get-deps compile retest -v